Train strikes: RMT members reject latest Network Rail pay offer

 - Published

-Members of the UK's largest rail union have rejected a pay offer from Network Rail, which means strike action will go ahead as planned on Tuesday.
+Train strikes are set to go ahead this week after members of the UK's largest rail union rejected a pay offer.

-Network Rail, which owns and maintains the railways, offered workers a 5% pay rise this year and a 4% rise in 2023.
+Rail workers will walk out on Tuesday, Wednesday, Friday and Saturday in the latest action of the long-running dispute over pay and working practices.

-But RMT union boss Mick Lynch described the deal as "substandard", as 63.6% of members rejected the deal.
+Network Rail, which owns and maintains the railways, had offered a 5% pay rise this year and a 4% rise in 2023.

-Network Rail said further walkouts would cause "further misery" for the rail industry.
+But RMT union boss Mick Lynch described the deal as "substandard", as 63.6% of members who voted rejected the deal.

-Andrew Haines, chief executive of Network Rail, urged passengers to "only travel if absolutely necessary".
+Andrew Haines, chief executive of Network Rail, urged passengers to "only travel if absolutely necessary", saying further strikes would cause "further misery" for the rail industry.

-Union members who work for Network Rail as well as for 14 train companies will stage walkouts this week, firstly on Tuesday and Wednesday and then on Friday 16 December and Saturday 17 December.
+The RMT is involved in two negotiating battles, one with Network Rail, where it represents around 20,000 signallers and maintenance workers, and the other with the Rail Delivery Group (RDG), where it represents about 20,000 workers at 14 train companies.

-It was also announced last week that RMT members at Network Rail, of which there are about 20,000, will take further industrial action from 18:30 on Christmas Eve until 06:00 on 27 December.
+RMT members at both groups will stage walkouts across Britain this week, and then again on 3-4 January and 6-7 January.

-Workers at the train companies will then go on strike between 3-4 January and 6-7 January.
+In addition, RMT members at Network Rail will go on strike from 18:30 on Christmas Eve until 06:00 on 27 December.

-The industrial action is part of a long-running dispute between the RMT, which represents about 40,000 staff across the rail industry, and the train operators and Network Rail over pay, jobs and conditions.
+The industrial action is part of a long-running dispute between the RMT, and the train operators and Network Rail over pay, jobs and conditions.

 Along with the pay rises, Network Rail offered its staff other benefits including discounted rail travel for family and friends.